 Try 14 Days of AIP Meal Planning For Free

 You can try 14 days of AIP meal planning for absolutely free.
 Just take our free trial for a spin and cancel whenever you like.
 Absolutely risk free!

-On our AIP meal plan, we offer the ability to have an AIP breakfast planned for you every day.
+On our AIP compliant plan, we offer the ability to have an AIP breakfast planned for you every day.

 An AIP meal plan is a weekly plan for sticking to your AIP diet.
 Because AIP is more health focused - small variations of non-AIP compliant food can set you back days or even weeks.

-Fortunately, we offer an AIP compliant meal planning tool here at Ultimate Meal Plans.
+Fortunately, we offer an AIP friendly meal planner here at Ultimate Meal Plans.
 You can try it risk-free for 14 days here.

-You can see a full AIp diet food list here.
+You can see a full aip compliant food list here.
 The short version is that it is a stricter version of paleo with restrictions on nightshades, egg whites and other similar foods.

-While many people do lose weight on an AIP diet - the diet is primarily focused on eliminating inflammation and pain.
+While many people do lose weight on an autoimmune protocol - the diet is primarily focused on eliminating inflammation and pain.
 While sometimes - this allows people to lose weight easily - it’s not the primary goal.

 The easiest way to start the AIP is to read a beginner’s guide like we have built here.
 Then, we recommend using an AIP meal planner like Ultimate Meal Plans to help plan your meals + recipes automatically for you.

 What autoimmune diseases & symptoms can AIP help alleviate?